HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_to_production.md

                 host: "<loadbalancer Target url>"
         ```

-    2. Add the target host name in `networking` in values yaml for Digital asset management:
+    2. Add the target host name in `networking` in values.yaml for Digital asset management:

         ```yaml
             networking: